-2020 marks a critical year for biodiversity.
-It is when the 2011-2020 Strategic Framework for Biodiversity and its Aichi Targets expire.
-Discussions are now underway on the post-2020 Global Biodiversity Framework, which is due to be agreed on at CBD COP15 in May, 2021, in Kunming China.
+2020 marked a critical year for biodiversity.
+It is when the 2011-2020 Strategic Framework for Biodiversity and its Aichi Targets expired.
+Discussions are now underway on the post-2020 Global Biodiversity Framework, which is due to be agreed on at CBD COP15 in April-May 2022, in Kunming China.

 The OECD is actively contributing to this agenda, including via the project The Post-2020 Biodiversity Framework: Targets, indicators and measurability implications at global and national level.